Towards Blind Lens Aberration Correction via Large LensLib Pre-training and Discrete Degradation Priors: Experimental Results

 \subsection{Ablation Studies}

-We perform ablations to investigate the individual effectiveness of AODLibpro and LPR, and their interaction within OmniLens++.
+We perform ablations to investigate the individual effectiveness of AODLibpro and the multi-stage training paradigm.
 To ensure fairness, any experiment that modifies the training data is tested on \textit{RealLens-Sim} to assess the overall framework, while models trained on the full AODLibpro \texttt{train} are evaluated on the AODLibpro \texttt{test} to evaluate the model paradigm.

-\textbf{Evaluation of AODLibpro.} We train a SwinIR model under different LensLib settings to verify their performance.
-Table~\ref{tab:ab_spe} shows that incorporating additional design specifications that we considered can improve the quality of LensLib.
-The results in Table~\ref{tab:ab_sample} indicate that, compared with the RMS-based sampling basis, the proposed OIQ and OD‑Class yield models of stronger generalization ability, and combining them contributes to a more comprehensive improvement.
+\textbf{Evaluation of AODLibpro.} We train a SwinIR model~\cite{liang2021swinir} under different LensLib settings to evaluate their impact.
+Table~\ref{tab:ab_aodlibpro} shows that incorporating additional design specifications improves blind correction performance.
+Furthermore, regarding the sampling strategy, compared with the RMS-based sampling basis, the proposed Severity-Class and Spatial‑Class lead to better generalization, and combining them contributes to a more comprehensive improvement.
 We further demonstrate the advantages of AODLibpro over its baseline AODLib‑EAOD in Figure~\ref{fig:ablib}.
-Benefiting from specification expansion and the hybrid sampling basis, the samples in AODLibpro are uniformly distributed across degradation severity and spatial variation patterns (Figure~\ref{fig:ablib} (a)), while the overall aberration distribution is broader and can cover all of the lens samples in \textit{RealLens-Sim} (Figure~\ref{fig:ablib} (b)).
-These advantages are conducive to the scalability of AODLibpro, where significant gains are brought by increasing the data scale (Figure~\ref{fig:ablib} (c)), addressing the limitations of AODLib‑EAOD.
+Benefiting from specification expansion and the hybrid sampling basis, the samples in AODLibpro are uniformly distributed across degradation severity and spatial variation patterns (Figure~\ref{fig:ablib}~(a)), while the overall aberration distribution is broader and can cover all lens samples in \textit{RealLens-Sim} (Figure~\ref{fig:ablib}~(b)).
+These properties also improve the scalability of AODLibpro, where increasing the data scale brings consistent gains (Figure~\ref{fig:ablib}~(c)), in contrast to AODLib-EAOD.

-\textbf{Evaluation of components for LPR guidance.} As shown in Table~\ref{tab:ab_arch}, starting from the UNet baseline, we evaluate the effectiveness of the predicted latent PSF features and the proposed fusion module.
-Settings 1, 3, and 5 show that both CNN-based and Transformer-based fusion enable LPR to provide effective guidance, yielding PSNR gains of $0.32 \sim 2.57 dB$.
-Meanwhile, the deep fusion backbone is necessary because simply adding the predicted latent PSF features yields limited improvements, indicating that the model requires considerable parameters to learn the interaction between optical priors and image features.
-The comparisons between settings 2 and 3, and between 4 and 5, further show that the effective guidance of LPR is not due to the additional parameters; under the same backbone, incorporating the latent PSF features contributes to significant gains.